-1. Under the conditions laid down by national law, each Member State \boxtimes States \bigotimes shall authorise agencies and branches set up within its its their its its its its its its and covered by this Title Chapter to transfer all or part of their portfolios of contracts to an accepting office in undertaking established in the same Member State if the competent \boxtimes supervisory \bigotimes authorities of that Member State or, if \boxtimes where \bigotimes appropriate, those of the Member State referred to in Article 56 39, certify that after taking the transfer into account the accepting $\frac{\text{office}}{\text{OFFICE}} \boxtimes$ undertaking \bigotimes possesses the funds necessary \Rightarrow eligible own to cover the Solvency Capital Requirement ⇔solveney margin.
+1. Under the conditions laid down by national law, each Member State ☒ States ☒ shall authorise agencies and branches set up within its ☒ their ☒ territory and covered by this Title Chapter to transfer all or part of their portfolios of contracts to an accepting office ☒ undertaking ☒ established in the same Member State if the competent ☒ supervisory ☒ authorities of that Member State or, if ☒ where ☒ appropriate, those of the Member State referred to in Article 56 165, certify that after taking the transfer into account the accepting office ☒ undertaking ☒ possesses the necessary ➡ eligible own funds to cover the Solvency Capital Requirement referred to in Article 100 subparagraph 1 ➡ solvency margin.